wrvarun-96/Logistic_reg/README.md

 # Salary Prediction Using SVM

-This repo consists of example regarding predicting salary of an individual using SVM and implemented in pythn.
+This repo consists of example regarding predicting salary of an individual using SVM and implemented in python.

 Have used "pandas-profiling" library for EDA part and "scikit-learn" for both pre-processing and modeling.